Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 Instead, you should choose a schedule after considering different factors from your staff to clients.

-Let’s cover the steps you should take to identify the right work schedule for your remote team.
+Let’s cover the steps you should take to identify the right schedule for your remote team.

 Identify Your Resources and Work Scope